-Use this guide to refresh your memory as you design your ePortfolio in Weebly.
+Use this guide to refresh your memory as you design your ePortfolio in Pathways.

 Most of the elements on a page can be removed or modified.

-Your artifacts can be links to files, webpages, or other types of content.
+Your artifacts can be uploaded files or hyperlinks.
 The links can be embedded in text, images, or in a button that you add to the page.